Fonts

 expo-font

-hook at runtime asynchronously.expo-font
+hook at runtime asynchronously.

-config plugin allows embedding one or more font files in your project's native code.
+are supported on iOS only.
 This is the recommended method for adding fonts to your app due to its benefits:

 However, this method also has some limitations: